davbauer/storage-wrapper/README.md

-# ESP8266 Library: Storage
+# ESP8266 Wrapper Library: Storage
-An Arduino library for easily storing data on ESP8266´s EEPROM.
+An Arduino wrapper library for making it easier to store or retrieve data for beginners.
 *Mostly based on https://github.com/PaulStoffregen/EEPROM*

  - **Importing the Library**